Chirag-ptel/quest-solution/Readme.md

 - Dynamodb statelock can be configured to prevent simultaneous infra changes.
 - In the CICD, manual approval stages and notifications can be added.
 - WAF or shield can be used to prevent  SQL injection, XSS, DDoS as well as rate limiting.

+---
+#### Notes:

+Chatgpt is used to enhance and improve the format of documentation.

+In EKS, application is not able to detect the AWS platform.
+Therefore ECS solution is provided.

+Although ECS is more suitable and easy to manage solution for this app, an EKS solution is provided to demonstrate working knowledge of EKS and K8s.

+Attempted tp debug the code to identify and solve the issue with the platform detection which did not work because of executables used in code.

+Would like to know the mechanism for detecting Cloud platform, Docker, Load balancer, TLS.